Our Privacy Notice

-The type of information we collect depends on where and when it is gathered.
+The type of information we collect depends on where and when it is gathered and in what context.

-When you create an account with us, register on our website or purchase tickets online, in person or by phone we need to collect information from you in order to provide the service you are requesting.
+When you create an account with us, register on our website, purchase tickets online, in person or by phone, or make a donation we need to collect information from you in order to provide the service you are requesting.
 We may collect: